Connect with us!

 Defendants in car wreck cases have an obligation to provide proper compensation for all injuries and damages that result from their negligence.
 A liable defendant must provide full compensation regardless of their lack of intent to cause injury.

-It falls to injured plaintiffs to demonstrate how a defendant’s negligence has affected their lives.
+It falls to car accident victims to demonstrate how a defendant’s negligence has affected their lives.
 The most obvious effect is the need for medical care.
 Physical injuries such as broken bones, separated joints, spinal cord damage, or traumatic brain injuries are all common consequences of car accidents.
 An at-fault defendant must provide payments to cover the costs of all necessary medical care tied to these injuries both immediately following an incident and in the future.

 An insurance adjuster with a clipboard examining the scene of a car accident